1. What actually launched

 - McKinsey & Company / Business of Fashion — The State of Fashion 2026.
 Agentic AI and semantically-rich-data framing for AI-agent visibility. businessoffashion.com

-This page reflects publicly reported facts as of the launch date and will be updated if return-rate or performance data is published.
-Last updated July 2026.
+This page reflects publicly reported facts as of the launch dates and will be updated if return-rate or performance data is published.
+Last updated 3 July 2026.